 History of the American Bulldog

-Bulldogs were originally used for bull baiting in the 17th century, a gruesome sport involving dogs fighting bulls.
-The game has since been eliminated and bulldogs dazzled their way into the lives of families across England and even became a national symbol.
+English bulldogs were originally used for bull baiting in 17th century England, a gruesome sport involving dogs fighting bulls.
+The practice has since been eliminated, and bulldogs dazzled their way into the lives of families across England (even becoming a national symbol).

-The English bulldog was brought to North America to become working dogs to help on farms due to their strength and determination.
-Farmers bred them with other working dogs to get the best all-around farm work dog.
+English bulldogs were brought to North America to use their strength and determination as farm dogs.
+Farmers bred them with other working dogs to get the best all-around breed for their specific jobs.
 Their intelligence, loyalty, and agility made them helpful for both herding and hunting.

-As the breed developed, these dogs became more attractive, friendly companion animals that were a must for families across North America.
-They became mascots of numerous schools and organizations, like Georgetown University and Yale.
-Their intimidating looks and strength make them the perfect face for competitive sports teams.
+As the breed developed, American bulldogs were known as friendly pets that were a must for families across North America.
+Their intimidating looks and strength made them a great breed to represent competitive sports teams.

 American Bulldog Care

-Minimal grooming and care are required for the American bulldog’s short, fine coat, but they do shed year-round.
-American bulldogs typically enjoy grooming, and weekly brushing will significantly help to manage shedding.
+Minimal grooming is required for the American bulldog’s short, fine coat, but this breed does shed year-round.
+These dogs typically enjoy grooming, and weekly brushing will significantly help owners manage shedding.